flare-foundation/governance-proposals/SIP/SIP_3.md

 ### 5. Voting Details

-To pass, the proposal requires a simple majority of votes in favor of it.
+To pass, this proposal requires a simple majority of votes in favor of it.

 ### 6. Deadline for Voting